sammshen/simul-chatbot-demos/README.md

 However, if you see `8101`, that means the next request will go to `8103` (in this example), which is `3078513`.

-Send another request, wait 5 seconds, and then run:
+Send another request and then run:
 ```bash
 sudo kill -9  3078513
 ```